-Neurons in brain slices from wild-type (GluR ε 2+/+) mice showed increase of intracellular Ca2+ in the presence of 100 μM NMDA that was completely inhibited after exposure to 100 mM APV.
-In contrast, the NMDA-mediated increase in Ca2+ was absent in brain slices from GluR ε 2-/- mice that do not possess any functional NMDA receptors in the developing neocortex (Okada et al., 2003).
+Neurons in brain slices from wild-type (GluRε2+/+) mice showed increase of intracellular Ca2+ in the presence of 100 μM NMDA that was completely inhibited after exposure to 100 mM APV.
+In contrast, the NMDA-mediated increase in Ca2+ was absent in brain slices from GluRε2-/- mice that do not possess any functional NMDA receptors in the developing neocortex (Okada et al., 2003).

 Pb2+: There are a few studies examining the effect of Pb2+ exposure on the changes in intracellular Ca2+.
 Incubation of rat synaptosomes with Pb2+ stimulates the activity of calmodulin reaching the higher effect at 30 μM, whereas higher concentrations of Pb2+ causes inhibition (Sandhir and Gill, 1994).
 Pb2+ exposure increases the activity of calmodulin by 45% in animal models.
 The IC50 values for inhibition of Ca2+ ATPase by Pb2+ has been found to be 13.34 and 16.69 μM in calmodulin-rich and calmodulin-depleted synaptic plasma membranes, respectively.
-Exposure of rats to Pb2+ has also inhibitory effect on Ca2+ ATPase activity, causing increase in intrasyaptosomal Ca2+ (Sandhir and Gill, 1994).
+Exposure of rats to Pb2+ has also inhibitory effect on Ca2+ ATPase activity, causing increase in intrasynaptosomal Ca2+ (Sandhir and Gill, 1994).
 In embryonic rat hippocampal neurons, exposure to 100 nM Pb2+ for periods from 1 hour to 2 days shows decrease of intracellular Ca2+ by a calmodulin-dependent mechanism (Ferguson et al., 2000).
+Calmodulin, as a calcium binding protein, has been strongly implicated in Pb toxicity.
+However, interactions between calcium and Pb on several binding sites suggest complex interactions (Kirberger, 2011).